Josefino/RasACam/README.md

 ./foc.sh x, where x is equal to 0 at full resolution, or 1, for ROI 0.25x.

 Example:
-./foc.sh 0 is a standard FOV resolution of 640x480 pix video in VLC ./foc.sh 1 is a 1/4 standard FOV of the camera from the center of the field.
+./foc.sh 0 is a standard FOV resolution of 640x480 pix video in VLC;
+./foc.sh 1 is a 1/4 standard FOV of the camera from the center of the field.

 2. To take pictures of the sky, first start the program ./als (found in